 MANDATORY PAGE CHARGES.
-The author(s) or his/her/their company or institution will be billed $250 per each page in excess of the first eight published pages for regular papers (four for Letters and ten for Reviews).
+The author(s) or his/her/their company or institution will be billed $250 per each page in excess of the first seven published pages for regular papers (four for Letters and ten for Reviews).
 These are MANDATORY charges and the author(s) will be held responsible for them.
 Payment of these charges is not negotiable or voluntary; the author(s) signifies willingness and acceptance of the requirement to pay mandatory page charges beyond 8 printed pages.
 The Publisher holds the right to withhold publication of the current submission or any future submissions from the author(s) if this charge is not honored.
 To avoid incurring mandatory page charges, the author(s) are strongly advised to practice economy in the original manuscript submission and restraint in preparation of the final manuscript following peer review.
 Additional materials may be included as online supplementary materials after peer reviews.

 COLOR CHARGES: Color figures are published in the online version free of charge.
 For Printed Issue: Color reproduction is an additional expense and all charges for color are the responsibility of the author.
 Note that online e-publication of color figures is free of charge.
 In deciding whether to have figures reproduced in color or in black-and white in the printed issue, the following estimates should be considered.
 There will be a charge of $125 for each color figure; this charge may be subject to change without notification.
 In addition, there are printing preparation charges which may be ESTIMATED as follows: color reproductions on four or fewer pages of the manuscript: a total of approximately $1000; color reproductions on five pages through eight pages: a total of approximately $2100; color reproductions on nine through 12 pages: a total of approximately $3200, and so on.
 Payment of fees on color reproduction is not negotiable or voluntary, and the author’s agreement to publish the manuscript in color in TBME is considered acceptance of this requirement.